Are you looking for things to do in Kingston, Jamaica?

 - New Kingston Jamaica

 Both can be easily reached from the Norman Manley International Airport.

 Things to do in Kingston, Jamaica

-There are various ways you can get to and from Kingston, whether you’re staying in Ocho Rios or maybe even planning a trip to Montego Bay.
+There are various ways you can get to Kingston, whether you’re staying in Ocho Rios or maybe even planning a trip to Montego Bay.

 I’ve used the Knutsford Express bus service on many occasions.